 - Taxi and Uber: an extra option to move around Cancun.

-My suggestion is that you use Cancun or another city like Playa del Carmen or Tulum as your base of operations because there are so many attractions along the peninsula that you are very likely to move to different points in the area.
+My suggestion is that you use Cancun or another city like Playa del Carmen or Tulum as your base of operations.
+Because there are so many attractions along the peninsula that you are very likely to move between different points in the area.

-The city has amenities for all types of travelers- from families, couples, friends or people traveling solo.
-Below are some of the things you can do and see in Cancun:
+The city has amenities for all types of visitors.
+From solo travelers to families.
+Couples to friends.
+Young people to old people and more.
+Below are some of the things you can do and see in Cancun.

-It’s impossible to go to Cancun and not explore its beaches, with dozens to choose around the hotel zone and the surrounding area you have several options such as Playa Delfines, Langosta, Las Perlas, Caracol, Playa Tortugas, Playa Forum, etc.
+It’s impossible to go to Cancun and not explore the beach.
+With dozens to choose around the hotel zone and the surrounding area, you have several options.

-You can also enjoy all-inclusive hotel or beach clubs or simply visit one of the many public access beaches and enjoy your time while swimming and sunbathing.
+You can also enjoy all-inclusive hotel or beach clubs.
+Or, simply visit one of the many public beaches and enjoy your time while swimming and sunbathing.